gwdg/rOCCI-server/README.md

 rOCCI-server is using passenger to be deployed into a webserver.

+#### RVM

+Detailed information on setting up and using RVM can be found on the [RVM website](http://rvm.io/).

+Do **NOT** install RVM as root, you should always use a different user account with sudo privileges.
+This is **NOT** just an annoying complication, RVM will **NOT** work properly when installed from the root account!
+We will use `rocci` user account.

+Install RVM

+    curl -L https://get.rvm.io | sudo bash -s stable

+Add `rocci` user to `rvm` group - he will be responsible for installing new rubies.

+    usermod -a -G rvm rocci

+Log out and log back in (always as `rocci`) and make sure that RVM is working

+    rvm info

+Check RVM requirements and install missing packages

+    rvm requirements

+Setup RVM for rOCCI-server (change the ruby version to your favorite one)

+    cd rOCCI-server
+    rvm install ruby-1.9.3
+    rvm --rvmrc --create ruby-1.9.3@rOCCI-server

+Reload RVM configuration for this directory

+    cd ..
+    cd rOCCI-server

+Install gems using bundler

+    bundle install

+Proceed with Passenger configuration

 #### Passenger

 rOCCI-server will work with the default passenger setup even though this setup is not recommended for production.
 To use